apache/qpid-proton/INSTALL.md

 ---------------

 Proton can use the http://libuv.org IO library on any platform where it is available.
-Install the libuv library and header files and adapt the instructions for building on Linux.

-The libuv library is not required on Linux or Windows, but if you wish you can use it instead of the default native IO by running cmake with `-Dproactor=libuv`.
+The libuv library is not required on Linux or Windows, but if you wish you can use it instead of the default native IO:
+  - Install the libuv library and header files (`libuv-devel` on Fedora-based and `libuv1-dev` on Debian-based).
+  - Run cmake with `-DPROACTOR=libuv`.

 Installing Language Bindings
 ----------------------------